 Racial Justice

+We are a Racial Justice Congregation.
 We are a congregation committed to racial equity and justice, within ourselves, our church, and the wider community.

 First UU Organizations

-The First Unitarian Universalist Church of San Antonio values the inherent worth and dignity of all people.
-RJ-BLMG recognizes that the United States was built on a legacy of slavery, racism, and oppression that continues to take new, ever-changing forms that serve to perpetuate the status quo.
-We will not succumb to the temptation to ignore the racial realities of our country and are dedicated to learning and sharing knowledge about racial inequality and injustices as they exist today, especially among Black Americans.
-We engage in active support with local, national, online, and UUA sponsored groups, to help break the tyrannical systemic oppression of people of color.
+The Social Justice Committee (SJC) has designated member(s) to work with our racial justice partners in the larger community and congregation.
+We work in coordination with our Inclusion Team to build a diverse and multicultural Beloved Community at First UU, and with our partner organizations to promote racial justice in the community.
+We recognize the inherent worth and dignity of all people, and acknowledge that the United States was built on a legacy of oppression, racism, and slavery that continues to take new, ever-changing forms and serve to perpetuate the status quo.
+We acknowledge that oppression takes many intersecting forms and engage in active support with local, national, online, Black Lives Matter and UUA sponsored groups, to help break the tyrannical systemic oppression of people of color.

 San Anto Gente Engaged with Unitarian Universalism (SAGE-UU)